These days, we see an enormous increase in numbers, of those who wish to

 breeds, crossbreeds and numbers therein.
 However, this obviously

-limits the gene pool for that particular
+limits the gene pool for any one particular

 breed.
 The outcome of this, restricts all animals of that